get-set-fetch/extension/README.md

 - background: parses pages and stores relevant data in the builtin browser database (IndexedDB)
 - popup: toolbar appearance
 - admin: front-end for the background capabilities
-- extract-html-content-scenario: builtin scenario
+- scrape-static-content: builtin scenario
-- extract-resources-scenario: builtin scenario
+- scrape-dynamic-content: builtin scenario
 - extension: builds the extension files and runs a comprehensive suite of integration tests

 In time, a more detailed documentation with lots of examples will be available at https://getsetfetch.org